The Expats Guide to the 10 Best Places to Live in Portugal

 Aveiro, often referred to as the Venice of Portugal, is one of the best areas to live in Portugal.
 Located in central Portugal and not far from Porto, this charming city is renowned for its magnificent canals, Art Nouveau architecture, and picturesque gondolas known as moliceiros.

-Despite being smaller and less frequented by tourists, Aveiro boasts an exceptionally rich culture and history which adds to its authentic Portuguese charm.
+Despite being smaller and less frequented by tourists, Aveiro boasts an exceptionally rich culture and history, which adds to its authentic Portuguese charm.
 The city is safe, and the quality of life is high, attracting students, remote workers, and expats, especially retirees.

 Recent modern updates have enhanced Aveiro’s appeal, making it a pedestrian and cyclist-friendly city with a variety of shopping malls, cafés, and indoor markets.
 Excellent road links to Lisbon and Porto further contribute to its desirability, offering easy travel between these major cities.
 Aveiro’s blend of historical richness and modern conveniences makes it an ideal place to call home.

-Coimbra
+7. Coimbra

-Home to the oldest and most prestigious university in the country, the University of Coimbra, and the 12th-century Sé Velha cathedral, the city is a haven for history enthusiasts.
 The region’s proximity to beautiful beaches, good weather, and historic towns offers affordable real estate, making it an ideal destination for expats.
-Coimbra’s mild winters, with temperatures ranging between 5 and 14 degrees C (41 and 57 degrees F), and its low cost of living contribute to its popularity among retirees and expats.
+Coimbra’s mild winters, with temperatures ranging between 5 and 14 Degrees C (41 and 57 Degrees F), and its low cost of living contribute to its popularity among retirees and expats.

 The city is known for its safety, delicious local cuisine, and lively nightlife, featuring many trendy bars and restaurants.
 Travel to and from Coimbra takes just a few hours thanks to the reliable train routes to Lisbon and the rest of Portugal further, which provide convenient travel options for residents.

-Setúbal
+8. Setúbal

 best cities in Portugal

 Residents can find waterfront properties with breathtaking views, and the historic center, featuring narrow streets and large plazas like Praça de Bocage and Mosteiro de Jesus church, showcases late Gothic (Manueline) architecture.
-Sesimbra is one of the most popular areas to live in Setúbal, and further south you will find the towns of Tróia, Comporta, and Melides, each offering similar yet unique charm.
+Sesimbra is one of the most popular areas to live in Setúbal, and further south, you will find the towns of Tróia, Comporta, and Melides, each offering similar yet unique charm.

 The Serra da Arrábida Natural Park provides amazing hiking trails, ocean views, and picturesque beaches for relaxation.
 Avenida Luísa Todi, the main avenue, is lined with bars, restaurants, and green spaces, while Praça de Bocage serves as the heart of the city, perfect for unwinding and enjoying the vibrant atmosphere.

-The Azores and Madeira Islands
+9. The Azores and Madeira Islands

 best cities in Portugal

-The Azores and Madeira Islands are two of the best areas to live in Portugal, each offering a unique blend of natural beauty, friendly communities, and a high quality of life.
+The Azores and Madeira Islands are two of the best places to live in Portugal, each offering a unique blend of natural beauty, friendly communities, and a high quality of life.
 Madeira, with its capital city, Funchal, attracts expats and remote workers with its year-round warm temperatures and stunning landscapes.

 Nestled amidst lush forests and rugged mountains, Funchal offers a safe, family-friendly environment with a rich cultural tapestry.
 The city’s highlights include the bustling Farmer’s Market, the Sacred Art Museum, and the historic Cathedral of Funchal.
 The warm hospitality of the locals, affordable transportation, and numerous recreational activities make Funchal an ideal place for those seeking an island lifestyle.